MarsTechHAN/keras2ncnn/README.md

 # keras2ncnn

-### If you want me to support a model, you can open an issue and attach the keras h5df file.
+### Now availabel on pypy!
+If you failed to convert a model, welcome to open an issue and attach the h5 file.

 ---
 ## Usage:
 ```
+# Install keras2ncnn (only h5py and numpy is required)
+python3.7 -mpip install --upgrade keras2ncnn

 # If you only want to convert the model
-python3 -m keras2ncnn -i SOME_H5DF_FILE.h5 -o DIR_TO_SAVE_NCNN_PARAM
+python3 -m keras2ncnn -i SOME_H5DF_FILE.h5 -o ./

 # You can see the structure of the converted model and the original model(after optimization)
 python3 -m keras2ncnn -i SOME_H5DF_FILE.h5 -o DIR_TO_SAVE_NCNN_PARAM --plot_graph/-p